ArneBachmann/sos/docs/TUTORIAL.md

 [EXIT]
 ```

-"Going offline" will create a sub-folder `.sos` that contains a baseline copy of your project.
+By "going offline" this way a sub-folder `.sos` will be created that contains a baseline copy of your project.
-You can immediately start hacking away and not worry about changing anything beyond repair, as you can always revert your changes to the point in time your started going offline.
+You can immediately start hacking away and not worry about changing anything beyond repair, as you can always revert your changes to the point in time you started going offline or did your last `commit`.

-You may also use the command line switches `--compress` and `--strict` to enable data compression inside the SOS internals (slow but less data overhead) and change the file change detection to full file hashing instead of only checking size and timestamp.
+You may also use the command line switches `--compress` and `--strict` to enable data compression inside the SOS internals (slow but less data overhead) and change the file change detection method to full file contents hashing instead of relying on size and timestamp only.

 OK, let's start working.
-You open your editor and edit a source file inside `realestate-sunamount-master`, e.g. `make.bat` from
+You open your editor and edit a source file inside `realestate-sunamount-master`, e.g. `make.bat` from:

 ```Powershell
 @echo off